ofir-zeitoun/expenses-server/README.md

 # Expenses Server Node js

 Expenses Server is the backend component of the Expenses application, built with Node.js, Express, and TypeScript.
-It provides  API endpoints for user authentication, expense management, and data persistence with MongoDb.
+It provides  API endpoints for user authentication, expense management, and data persistence with MongoDb and visualization with Swagger Ui.
   ### Links
 - **Project Board**: [GitHub Project](https://github.com/users/ofir-zeitoun/projects/2)
 - **Frontend Repository**: [Expenses Client](https://github.com/ofir-zeitoun/expenses-client)